Xiangyang1984/Pneumo-Typer/README.md

     REQUIRED ARGUMENTS:
     ~~~~~~~~~~~~~~~~~~~
        -d, --genbank_file_directory
-           A directory containing files as GenBank format, FASTA format, or a combination of both.
+           A directory containing files in GenBank format, FASTA format, or a combination of both.
     OPTIONAL ARGUMENTS:
     ~~~~~~~~~~~~~~~~~~~
        -o, --output_directory